 The pool was divided into four quadrants (cardinal points: NE, NW, SW and SE) using the video tracking software ANY-maze (Version 4.8; Stoelting Co., Wood Dale, Il).
 The platform was placed in the center of one quadrant of the pool, 15 cm from the pool’s edge and submerged 1 cm beneath the water surface.

-The spatial acquisition phase consisted of 12 training trials: 4 training trials per day and 3 training days with an inter-trial interval of 1 h.
+The spatial acquisition phase consisted of 12 training trials: 4 training trials per day and 3 training days with an inter-trial interval of 1 hr.
 Mice were released randomly with their heads facing the pool wall from the four cardinal points and allowed to swim and search for the platform for 60 s.
 If mice did not locate the platform after 60 s, animals were manually placed on the platform and allowed to remain on it for 15 s.
 The platform and the visual cues remained in the same position throughout the training trials.
 The latency and distance to reach the hidden platform were recorded.
 For the analysis, the mean per training day was obtained for each parameter.

 One day after the training phase, subjects received a probe trial, in which the platform was removed while the visual clues around the pool remained.
 Mice were released from the cardinal point opposite to the target quadrant (quadrant in which the hidden platform was located during the training trials) and were allowed to swim freely for 60 s.
 The time and distance traveled in each quadrant was recorded for the analysis.